"An incredibly useful resource for scholars working on Southeast Asia..."

 His book publications include Colonialism Violence and Muslims in Southeast Asia: The Maria Hertogh Controversy and its Aftermath (Routledge, 2009) and Radicals: Resistance and Protest in Colonial Malaya (Northern Illinois University Press, 2015) which Choice magazine describes as “an incredibly useful resource for scholars working on Southeast Asia, and Malaysia in particular.”

-His most recent book, Muslim Cosmopolitanism: Southeast Asian Islam in Comparative Perspective(Edinburgh University Press, 2017), investigates the complex ways by which cosmopolitan ideals have been creatively employed and carefully adapted by Muslim individuals, societies and institutions in Southeast Asia to bring about the necessary contexts for mutual tolerance and shared respect between and within different groups, particularly between religious groups in society.
+In his recent book, Muslim Cosmopolitanism: Southeast Asian Islam in Comparative Perspective(Edinburgh University Press, 2017), Dr Khairudin investigates the complex ways by which cosmopolitan ideals have been creatively employed and carefully adapted by Muslim individuals, societies and institutions in Southeast Asia to bring about the necessary contexts for mutual tolerance and shared respect between and within different groups, particularly between religious groups in society.

-Dr Khairudin specialization is in the field of the Intellectual History, with a special focus on themes such as Religious Cosmopolitanism, Social Movements and Muslim Diasporas.
-He is the book series co-editor of the Routledge Series of Islam and Muslims in Southeast Asia.
+Dr Khairudin specialization is in the field of the Intellectual and Social History of the Malay World, also known as “Muslim Southeast Asia”, with a special focus on themes such as Religious Cosmopolitanism, Social Movements and Malay Diasporas.
+He is the book series co-editor of the Routledge Series of Islam and Muslims in Southeast Asia and in the advisory book of the Islam in Southeast Asia book series published by Springer.
 His current book project is on the history of Islam in Malaysia.